atelic/os/README.md

-# os
+# Bare bones OS
-In which I build an operating system
+In which I build a kernel and operating system